alexharri/website/posts/planes.md

 <Scene scene="point-distance-step-1" height={440} zoom={1.3} yOffset={-0.5} />

 With two parallel planes, we can frame the problem as finding the distance between the two planes.
-This becomes trivial using their constant-normal forms since it allows us to take the difference between their distance components $d_1$ and $d_2$.
+This becomes trivial using their constant-normal form since it allows us to take the difference between their distance components $d_1$ and $d_2$.

 So let's find $P_x$'s distance using the $d = \vec{n} \cdot p$ equation we learned about: